greg-js/arch-wiki-md-repo/wiki/_content/english/Dokuwiki.md

 It is very trivial to backup DokuWiki, since there is no database.
 All pages are in plain text, and require only a simple tar, or rsync.

-A quick breakdown of the directories of interest in the current (2008-05-05) version:
+A quick breakdown of the directories of interest in the current (2015-08-10a) version:

 ```
  /dokuwiki/data/  =>  All User Created Data
- /dokuwiki/lib/plugins/  =>  All User Added Plugins
+ /dokuwiki/conf/  =>  Configuration settings

 ```

+This may change in future releases, please consult the [DokuWiki Backup FAQ](https://www.dokuwiki.org/faq:backup) for verification.

 ## Further Reading